chunglim/foolmath/README.md

 ## What is **_foolmath_**?

 If you are a math enthusiast or aficionado, have you ever encountered a mathematical fool proofs like $1=2$ or evaluating $\infty$?
 Those seem so strange, queer, quirky and absurd.
 Many of them are foolish, while some of them are backed by impeccable logic.
 I intend this repository to be a treasure trove or collection of mind-bending demonstrations that challenge your concepts about numbers, algebra, trigonometry, logarithm, calculus and more.
-They will leave you scratching your head dissecting each equation to find errors or oversights in each proof.
-I also include some valid proofs, which are considered interesting and worth reading.
+They will leave you scratching your head dissecting each equation to find errors, incorrectness or oversights in each proof.
+I also include some valid proofs and strange mathematical properties, which are considered interesting and worth reading.
 That's what **_foolmath_** is all about!

 **Notes:**
 1. Almost all mathematical proofs here are foolish, unless noted otherwise.